Summary: in this tutorial, you’ll learn why you should use TypeScript over JavaScript to avoid the problems created by the dynamic types.

 console.log(`The product ${name} costs $${price}.`);

-And the following uses the getProduct() and showProduct() functions:
+The following uses the getProduct()

 const product = getProduct(1);